agarrharr/awesome-cli-apps/README.md

 * [gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli)- Get the gzipped size of a file or stdin

-* [HASA -cli](https://github.com/sindresorhus/hasha-cli)- Hashing made simple.
+* [HASHA -cli](https://github.com/sindresorhus/hasha-cli)- Hashing made simple.
 Get the hash of text or stdin.

 * [indent-string-cli](https://github.com/sindresorhus/indent-string-cli)- Indent each line in a string